KorenEzri/Ticket-Manager-Project/README.md

 ## Usage

-### PS: I recommend you download the ZIP from the "no-test-branch" and run locally to enjoy the actual working email system and user Auth.
+### PS: I recommend you download the ZIP from the "no-test-branch" and run locally to enjoy the actual working email system and two-factor user Auth.
 ## Simply visit [this page](https://ko-managge.herokuapp.com/), and get TICKETING!